zeeshanmehmood/crsytalsharp-eventstoredb-integration-example/README.md

 # Crystal Sharp - EventStoreDB Example
-Crystal Sharp framework - EventStoreDB integration code examples.
+Crystal Sharp framework - `EventStoreDB` integration code examples.

 ### How to Run

-* Change the connectionstring in "appsettings.json" file.
+* Change the connectionstring in `appsettings.json` file.
-* Run the WebAPI project.
+* Run the `WebAPI` project.